bottlebird/sport_analytics-lasso-xgboost/README.md

 <p align="center">
 <img src="./img/1.a_1.png" width="400" align='middle'>
 </p>
 The matrix above indicates that there are high correlations among the player’s performance records, such as the numbers of walks, RBI, runs, homeruns, hits, and at bat; it is more prominent over the period of player’s career than the season.
 Two most highly correlated predictors to the salary are CRuns (Number of runs in the career) and CRBI (Number of runs enabled in the career).
 Although we can tell those two predictors have any sorts of relationship with the salary, it does not imply causation.
-There are several possible explanations: (a) A influences B; (b) B influences A; and (c) A and B are influenced by one or more additional variables.
+There are several possible explanations: (a) A influences B; (b) B influences A; and (c) A and B are influenced by one or more additional variables.<br />

 Now let's look at the p-values between the salary and other predictors.
 Below data shows that AtBat, Walks, and PutPuts have statistical significe on the salary value.
 <p align="center">